Keeping our people safe and well

 Our staff have access to expert health and safety advice 7 days a week through a dedicated email inbox.

 All our staff are trained in infection control as standard.
 The current pandemic demands more PPE and enhanced cleaning procedures.
 All our staff are given regular updates on how to keep the homes of the people we support as safe as possible.
+We use a three-tier infection control system to respond to higher and lower risk levels in the different areas where we work.

 Read more about our response to the pandemic in our Coronavirus risk assessment.